TobyLobster/multiply_test/README.md

 ### 6. Hardware support
 Some hardware has multiplication support in silicon.
 These are likely to be fastest where available.
 For instance, the [SNES CPU](https://en.wikipedia.org/wiki/Ricoh_5A22) with its extended 6502 instruction set has hardware for 'unsigned 8 bit x 8 bit = 16 bit' and 'signed 16 bit x 8 bit = 24 bit' routines.

+Some early vector based arcade machines like Tempest and Battlezone were programmed in 6502, with an external processor (Atari's Math Box) to handle the vector maths, including multiply routines.

 ### 7. Repeated addition ###
 To multiply m*n, just add m, n times.
 This is stupidly slow for anything that isn't very small in n, so avoid in general.